• Blog

 Temperature control Layer more or fewer blankets ✅ Precise levels with display

-Works in very cold rooms Limited by body heat output ✅ Active heat — independent of room temp
+Very cold rooms Limited by body heat output ✅ Active heat — independent of room temp

 Simplicity ✅ No setup, no controls Controller, cord, timer to manage